jamesnoonan/LLM-AI-Planning-Prompts/README.md

 ```

 ### Usage
-It can be run using command line arguments (`python run_llm.py ./examples/blocksworld-1.json`) or interactively (`python run_llm.py`).
+The input to `run_llm.py` is designed to match up with the output of `generator.py`.
+It can be run using command line arguments (`python run_llm.py ./prompt-out/blocksworld-1.json`) or interactively (`python run_llm.py`).
 When using command line arguments, the program takes up to arguments: the input file and output file (the output file can be omitted and it will be saved to `llm-out` with the same filename as the input).

 ### Models
 Currently all the requests use the model `gpt-3.5-turbo-0613`, however in the future we will support a larger variety of models.